List of Ambazonian militant groups

-Following is a list of militant groups fighting for the independence of Ambazonia, commonly referred to locally as "Amba Boys".
+Following is a list of militant groups fighting for the independence of Ambazonia, commonly referred to locally as "Amba Boys", in the Anglophone Crisis.
 It should be recalled that there are other groups involved but their tactics remain nonviolent.
 Due to the obscure nature of many of the smaller groups, this list will remain incomplete until more information becomes available.

 Many Ambazonian rebel groups and their commanders take symbolic names which reference animals or specific personal traits; these are used to evoke fear and respect.